 It is the student's responsibility to ask faculty members to chair or serve on their thesis committee.
 Faculty members may agree or decline to serve.
 Faculty members may offer advice regarding committee members; however, the make-up of the thesis committee is the student's choice.
 Faculty members on sabbatical may continue to participate as committee members only if able and willing to attend committee meetings.
 Otherwise, they should be replaced.
-Final approval of the thesis committee occurs by approval of the GO-16M form.
+Final approval of the thesis committee occurs by approval of the GO-16 form.

 Students may also choose to change their Thesis Committee Chair or thesis committee members if necessary.
-Any changes to committee membership after its approval by the PSU Graduate School must be re-approved.
-The Thesis Committee Chair and committee of record are the faculty whose names appear on the final thesis form (GO -16M).
+The process for requesting a committee change is to submit a new GO-16 form.
+The Thesis Committee Chair and committee of record are the faculty whose names appear on the GO-16 form.

-For more information regarding committee member stipulations, see Form GO-16M (typically due to the Graduate School in early March of the second year).
-As the requirements and deadlines change, it is the student's responsibility to follow the PSU Graduate School guidelines or visit the Graduate School office with questions.
+For more information regarding committee member stipulations, see Form GO-16 (typically due to the Graduate School in early March of the second year).
+As the requirements and deadlines change, it is the student's responsibility to follow all PSU Graduate School guidelines (including Policies and Procedures, Thesis and Dissertation Info, or Graduation Dates and Deadlines) or contact the Graduate School office with questions.